 Almost all UN bodies have paid attention to SRHR.
 UNFPA is the leading UN organisation working with SRHR.
 Other organisations that have SRHR as a priority are UNAIDS, UN Women, WHO and the World Bank.
 Also UNESCO works with SRHR issues related to comprehensive sexuality education.

 International agreements and declarations

 1994 The International Conference on Population and Development (ICPD) in Cairo and its Programme of Action (PoA)

-Marks a very significant shift in thinking and policy development from a population perspective to a rights-based approach to reproductive health.
-The PoA defines and recognises comprehensive definitions of reproductive health, sexual health and advances the idea of sexual and reproductive rights.
+ICPD was organised in Cairo, where 179 governments adopted a landmark Programme of Action which marks a very significant shift in thinking and policy development from a population perspective to a rights-based approach to reproductive health.
+The PoA defines and recognises comprehensive definitions of reproductive health, sexual health and advances the idea of reproductive rights.

 1995 The Fourth World Conference on Women in Beijing and its Platform for Action

 Confirmed and expanded the commitment to a rights-based approach to SRH made at ICPD the previous year.
 The Conference also stated that women’s power and ability to decide over their own sexuality and reproduction is an important step to ensure that they can fully exercise and enjoy their human rights.